functionguyy/technical_art/C_tutorials/c_variables.md

 > “In C, all variables must be declared before they are used, usually at the
 > beginning of the function before any executable statements.” – K & R

-A declared variable may only be use in a function, within a single source file or, multiple source files of the entire program.

-In C, you specify a type with an identifier to declare a variable.
+You specify a type with an identifier to declare a variable.

 ```C
 /* structure of variable declaration in C */